ropensci/GSODR/README.md

 ## To install this package
 ### Stable release from CRAN
-GSODR is available on cran.
+GSODR is available on CRAN.

 `install.packages("GSODR", dep = TRUE)`